godspeedsystems/gs-plugins/devops-plugins/k8s/README.md

-## k8s-as-devops-plugin
+## devops-plugins-k8s

-k8s is a godspeedsystems devops-plugin/CLI which is used to manage godspeedsystems components on Kubernetes.
+k8s is a godspeed devops-plugin/CLI which is used to manage godspeed components on Kubernetes.